JarryShaw/PyPCAPKit/README.md

 &emsp; In `jspcap`, all files can be described as following six parts.

  - Foundation (`jspcap.foundation`) -- synthesise file I/O and protocol analysis, coordinate information exchange in all network layers
+ - Interface (`jspcap.interface`) -- user interface for the `jspcap` library, which standardise and simplify the usage of this library
  - Reassembly (`jspcap.reassembly`) -- base on algorithms described in [`RFC 815`](https://tools.ietf.org/html/rfc815), implement datagram reassembly of IP and TCP packets
  - IPSuite (`jspcap.ipsuite`) -- collection of constructors for [Internet Protocol Suite](https://en.wikipedia.org/wiki/Internet_protocol_suite)
  - Protocols (`jspcap.protocols`) -- collection of all protocol family, with detail implementation and methods
- - Interfaces (`jspcap.interfaces`) -- user interface for the `jspcap` library, which standardise and simplify the usage of this library
  - Utilities (`jspcap.utilities`) -- collection of four utility functions and classes
  - CoreKit (`jspcap.corekit`) -- core utilities for `jspcap` implementation
- - ToolKit (`jspcap.toolkit`) -- standard library interface, which implements three major verbs of the library
  - DumpKit (`jspcap.dumpkit`) -- dump utilities for `jspcap` implementation

 ![](./doc/jspcap.png)